SitanHuang/ledg/README.md

                 --maxhour=A
                         Example: --maxhour=14 # 2 pm
                         instead of auto detecting the max hour, set manually

+                --simple
+                        produces a table of the timeline rather than a graph

         burndown [--q1="[<filters>] <account filters>", --q2=...] [--abs=false] [--count]
                  [--cumulative]